-However, the German brand seems to perfectly realize the problem and tries to make the exquisitely decorated silvered (or black) dial the main selling point of this watch.
+However, Limes perfectly realizes the problem and tries to make the exquisitely decorated silvered (or black) dial the main selling point of this watch.
 While most Swiss timekeepers in this price range will only offer you dials either decorated by expensive CNC machines or simply stamped and painted and/or lacquered, this one is actually done by a living person who, as far as I understand, used an actual engine-turning tool to make the guilloche patterns on each dial.

-Although the hand-decorated dial has a hard time compensating for a pretty average stainless steel case (the German watchmaker is always proud to note that the cases are machined in-house by their parent brand Ickler and are not simply ordered to manufacture by a lowest bidder,) nicely printed Roman numerals, a set of standard Breguet-type hands and an almost undecorated movement, I highly doubt that you will be able to find such a beauty among similarly priced offerings from Longines, Maurice Lacroix and other relatively “affordable” brands of Swiss origin.
+Although the hand-decorated dial has a hard time compensating for a pretty average stainless steel case (the German watchmaker is always proud to note that the cases are machined in-house by their parent brand Ickler and are not simply ordered to manufacture by the lowest bidder,) nicely printed Roman numerals, a set of standard Breguet-type hands and an almost undecorated movement, I highly doubt that you will be able to find such a beauty among similarly priced offerings from Longines, Maurice Lacroix and other relatively “affordable” brands of Swiss origin.

-Ditto the similar offerings from Chronoswiss (their gorgeous Lunar Chronograph CH7523L-FST sells at a recommended price of $7800) and RGM that offers its M160 model with similar level of decoration at a price of $6300.
+Ditto the similar offerings from Chronoswiss (their gorgeous Lunar Chronograph CH7523L-FST sells at a recommended price of $7800) and RGM that offers its M160 model with a similar level of decoration for $6300.

-Of course, the aforementioned Chronoswiss watches come with solid silver dials and slightly modified movements but, to my taste, the Limes Pharo Full Calendar Chronograph with Moonphase is so far the best offering on the market of “generic” vintage-styled timekeepers all things considered.
-While, if bought for the original price, its “value for money” ratio doesn’t look especially impressive, getting one in gently used condition or buying a new one from an online retailer with a nice discount (I think, guys from Limes won’t like me for this sort of buying advice) may actually make this watch a good (not great though) value proposition.
+Of course, the aforementioned Chronoswiss watches come with solid silver dials and slightly modified movements but, to my taste, the Pharo Full Calendar Chronograph with Moonphase is so far the best offering on the market of “generic” vintage-styled timekeepers all things considered.
+While, if bought for the original price, its “value for money” ratio doesn’t look especially impressive, getting one in gently used condition or buying a new one from an online retailer with a nice discount (I think, guys from Limes won’t like me for this sort of buying advice) may make this one a good (not great though) value proposition.